gabrieldu4rte/gabrieldu4rte/README.md

 <h1 align="center">Hi 👋, I'm Gabriel Duarte</h1>
-<h3 align="center">Enthusiast of Back End Development and Service Automation with a focus on Agile Methodologies.
+<h3 align="left">Enthusiast of Back End Development and Service Automation with a focus on Agile Methodologies.
 Graduated from the Federal Rural University of the Amazon (UFRA) in the city of Belém do Pará/Brazil, in the Bachelor of Information Systems course.</h3>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=gabrieldu4rte" alt="gabrieldu4rte" /></a> </p>